MMesbahU/Weggis/Files/angsd.md

 * how to perform SNP and genotype calling
 * how to estimate summary stats taking data uncertainty into account.

-We will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
+Again, we will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
-The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.
+The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set, encompassing the FADS gene family.
+Also, to make things more interesting, we have downsampled our data to an average mean depth of 2X.

 ## Preparation